mkht/PSOpenAI/Guides/How_to_use_Assistants.md

 OpenAI's official documents is here.
 https://platform.openai.com/docs/assistants/overview

-PSOpenAI PowerShell module provides various cmdlets for using the Assistants API throw PowerShell friendly style especially pipeline input / output.
+PSOpenAI PowerShell module provides various cmdlets for using the Assistants API through PowerShell friendly style especially pipeline input / output.

 This guide describes how to use Assistants step-by-step.